lorenzo-costa/REC-ESBM/README.md

 1. **Simulation Studies:** Scripts to reproduce the synthetic experiments in the thesis, demonstrating the performance of ESBMs under different network settings.
 2. **Goodreads Book Ratings Analysis:** An empirical study applying ESBM and its degree-corrected variant to a large-scale **Goodreads dataset** of book ratings.

+This repository provides a **reproducible workflow** for both simulation experiments and real-world analysis.

 ### Data
 The dataset is not stored in this repository due to its size.
 However:
 - A **script is provided** to preprocess and build the dataset from the raw files.
 - The raw Goodreads ratings data can be downloaded from [this page](https://cseweb.ucsd.edu/~jmcauley/datasets/goodreads.html) (called 'goodreads_interactions_dedup.json').

-### Key Features
-- Bayesian nonparametric modeling of bipartite user-item networks.
-- Integration of **Gibbs-type priors** for flexible cluster assignment.
-- **Degree-correction** to model heterogeneity in user activity and item popularity.
-- Implementation of **MCMC algorithms** for posterior inference.
-- Tools for rating prediction, community structure estimation, and recommendation generation.

-This repository provides a **fully reproducible workflow** for both simulation experiments and real-world analysis.

 ### So... why does this matter?
 Recommendation algorithms decide what we watch, read, or buy but they are often black boxes.
 This project aims to develop an interpretable algorithm modeling user-item interactions as networks.
 Instead of blindly factorizing a ratings matrix, we discover communities of similar users and items, making recommendations easier to interpret and explain.
 Plus, with degree correction, we don’t get fooled by power-users or ultra-popular items, your “hidden gem” recommendations stay hidden gems.